 For fifty years, New York magazine has published some of the most entertaining, addictive crossword puzzles in America.
 This spiral-bound book collects fifty New York puzzles by master puzzle creator Cathy Allis; adds a classic from the New York archives, created by Stephen Sondheim in 1968; and puts them together with a covered spiral binding for easy, stay-flat solving and portability.

 Founded by Clay Felker and Milton Glaser in 1968, New York was one of the earliest (and loudest) proponents of the New Journalism, launching the careers of Gloria Steinem, Tom Wolfe, Jimmy Breslin, Nora Ephron, and many others.
-More recently, under editor-in-chief Adam Moss, New York has won thirty-four National Magazine Awards in the past decade—more than any other magazine—and six General Excellence awards.
+More recently, New York has won thirty-six National Magazine Awards in the past two decades—more than any other magazine—and six General Excellence awards.
 The Washington Post has called it “the nation’s best and most imitated city magazine.”

 Get our latest book recommendations, author news, and competitions right to your inbox.

 More books from this author: The Editors of New York Magazine

 Thank you for signing up, fellow book lover!

 Tell us what you like and we'll recommend books you'll love.